 What Not to Do When Clipping The Nails Of Your Cat

-Do not cut to the quick.
+Whatever you do, DON’T CUT THE QUICK!
 The quick is the slightly pink part of the nail, the place where all the nerves and blood vessels are situated.
-Just as it is uncomfortable for you to cut your nails too much, so is it with your cat.
-The only part that you can safely clip is the white part of your cat's nail.
-Try to clip in steps so that you do not cut off to close to the quick.
+Just as it is uncomfortable for you to cut your nails too much, it is even more painful for your cat.

-How To Go About Cutting Your Cats Nails
+How To Cut Your Cat’s Nails

-- · If your cat’s nails splinter or break you can smooth it away with a file.
+- If your cat’s nails splinter or break you can smooth it away with a file.